RAID Arrays

 Let’s build a few different kinds of RAID arrays and then use them.

-I'm not going to go into detail about what RAID is, or the different levels since there is plenty of documentation out there already.
-These are the commands to setup software RAID for Linux and the general workflow to follow.
+I’m not going to go into detail about what RAID is or the different levels, since there is plenty of documentation out there already.
+These are the commands to set up software RAID for Linux and the general workflow to follow.

 Do we have any now?